-You may have received a few credit card offers with a 0% APR on new purchases and balance transfers.
-Or maybe you’ve been offered special financing when you make a big purchase so you can pay it off over time with “no interest.”
+You may have received a few credit card offers with a 0% APR (annual percentage rate) on new purchases and balance transfers.
+Or maybe you’ve been offered special financing when you make a large purchase so you can pay it off over time with “no interest.”

 Most credit card companies make money from interest fees (financing charges) when you borrow from them, so why would they offer a credit card that doesn’t charge interest?
 The catch is these 0% APR offers only last for a limited time.
 Credit card companies use them as an incentive to attract new customers or to incentivize existing customers to spend more on their cards.

 It’s important to read the fine print and understand the credit terms before you jump in and apply for a new card.
 Some cards, especially those with “special financing offers” from retail stores, have terms that can make them very costly to you in the long run.

 Here’s what you need to know about no-interest credit cards and how to choose the best card for you.
 And remember, you can avoid interest on purchases with most cards as long as you pay your statement balance on time and in full every month.

-Usually, a credit card issuer charges you interest fees, or a fee for borrowing money, when you don’t pay off all your debt each month.
+Usually, a credit card issuer charges you an interest fee, or a fee for borrowing money, when you don’t pay off all your debt each month.

 A credit card with a 0% introductory rate is different.
-This 0% APR means that for a certain introductory period, usually between 6 and 24 months after opening an account, the credit card issuer won’t charge interest on your debt as long as you pay at least the minimum due each month.
+This 0% APR means that for a certain introductory period, usually between 6 and 24 months after opening an account, the credit card issuer won’t charge interest on your debt as long as you pay at least the minimum payment due each month.
 This can apply to balance transfers, new purchases, or both.

 This is important, because credit card companies generally compound interest daily on your balance.
 When you pay off credit card debt over several months, you actually end up owing the credit card company more money each day that passes, which can add up quickly.